-Attribute Characterization Criteria 1 Direction Positive Beneficial Variable Both beneficial and undesirable Negative Undesirable Magnitude Negligible No change on the exposed indicator/VEC Low Differing from the average value for the existing environment to a small degree, but within the range of natural variation and well below a guideline or threshold value Moderate Differing from the average value for the existing environment and approaching the limits of natural variation, but below or equal to a guideline or threshold value High Differing from the existing environment and exceeding guideline or threshold values so that there will be a detectable change beyond the range of natural variation (i.e., change of state from the existing conditions) Duration Short Up to 4 years (Construction phase) Medium Greater than 4 years and up to 17 years (4 years Construction phase, 10 years Operation phase, 3 years Reclamation and Closure phase) Long Beyond the life of the Project Frequency Infrequent Occurring only occasionally Intermittent Occurring during specific points or under specific conditions during the Project Continuous Continuously occurring throughout the Project life
+Attribute Characterization Criteria Direction Positive Beneficial Variable Both beneficial and undesirable Negative Undesirable Magnitude Negligible No change on the exposed indicator/VEC Low Differing from the average value for the existing environment to a small degree, but within the range of natural variation and well below a guideline or threshold value Moderate Differing from the average value for the existing environment and approaching the limits of natural variation, but below or equal to a guideline or threshold value High Differing from the existing environment and exceeding guideline or threshold values so that there will be a detectable change beyond the range of natural variation (i.e., change of state from the existing conditions) Duration Short Up to 4 years (Construction phase) Medium Greater than 4 years and up to 17 years (4 years Construction phase, 10 years Operation phase, 3 years Reclamation and Closure phase) Long Beyond the life of the Project Frequency Infrequent Occurring only occasionally Intermittent Occurring during specific points or under specific conditions during the Project Continuous Continuously occurring throughout the Project life

-Attribute Characterization Criteria 1 Geographic Extent Project Development Area (PDA) Confined to the PDA Local Study Area (LSA) Beyond the PDA and within the LSA Regional Study Area (RSA) Beyond the LSA and within the RSA Beyond Regional Beyond the RSA Reversibility Reversible Effect reverses within an acceptable time frame with no intervention Reversible with effort Active intervention (effort) is required to bring the effect to an acceptable level Irreversible Effect will not be reversed
+Attribute Characterization Criteria Geographic Extent Project Development Area (PDA) Confined to the PDA Local Study Area (LSA) Beyond the PDA and within the LSA Regional Study Area (RSA) Beyond the LSA and within the RSA Beyond Regional Beyond the RSA Reversibility Reversible Effect reverses within an acceptable time frame with no intervention Reversible with effort Active intervention (effort) is required to bring the effect to an acceptable level Irreversible Effect will not be reversed

-Specific to heritage resources, magnitude represents the degree to which the entire site assemblage and/or representations of specific rare site types within the Hope Bay Project archaeological site inventory or "population" is lost or affected.
+Specific to heritage resources, magnitude represents the degree to which the entire Hope Bay Project archaeological site inventory or site "population" and/or representations of specific rare site types within that group is lost or affected.

-- High: an entire group of sites or site types is lost; - Medium: good representations or significant proportions of sites assemblage or site types are lost; - Low: small proportion of site assemblage types is lost; and - Negligible: little or no portion of the available site population is lost.
+- High: an entire group of sites or site types is lost; - Medium: good representations or significant proportions of the site inventory or site types are lost; - Low: small proportion of site types within the inventory is lost; and - Negligible: little or no portion of the available site population is lost.

-For the Phase 2 Project, magnitude is rated as low because only a small proportion of comparatively common site types is expected to be affected.
+For the Madrid-Boston Project, magnitude is rated as low because only a small proportion of comparatively common site types is expected to be affected.